smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 These steps need to be followed in the Kubernetes Cluster where EMCO is installed.

 #### Install Istio
-In a Kubernetes cluster where EMCO is going to be run install Istio Demo Profile: https://istio.io/latest/docs/setup/install/standalone-operator/
+Install the Istio Demo Profile in the Kubernetes cluster where you will run EMCO: https://istio.io/latest/docs/setup/install/standalone-operator/

 Istio version >= 1.7.4